neilbrown/edlib/README.md

 Keymaps are a bit like attributes in that the concept is valuable but it isn't yet clear how central a particular implementation should be.

+The handler for a pain typically looks up the passed “key” in a keymap, locates the target command, and passes control to that command.

 Handling Commands
 -----------------